pronoiac/the-manual/the-manual.md

 Then we did a photo session with them.
 That was another one thousand pounds.

-The Escorts were like a latter day Pans People, whs: danced around Ford Timelord's more laid back cool and somewhat stationary performance.
+The Escorts were like a latter day Pans People, who danced around Ford Timelord's more laid back cool and somewhat stationary performance.
 They provided fast fun and frolicsome sexuality.
 Tongue firmly in cheek for all to see; pure Sunday Sport.